Optimizing the Efficiency of First-Order Methods for Decreasing the Gradient of Smooth Convex Functions: Problems and Methods

-\subsection{First-order Methods}
+\subsection{\bf First-Order Methods}

 To solve a large-dimensional problem~\eqref{eq:prob}, we consider first-order methods that iteratively gain first-order information, \ie, values of the cost function $f$ and its gradient $\nabla f$ at any given point in $\reals^d$.
 The computational effort for acquiring those values depends mildly on the problem dimension.
-We are interested in developing a first-order method that efficiently generates a point $\x_N$ after $N$ iterations (starting from an initial point $\x_0$) that minimizes the worst-case absolute gradient inaccuracy:
+We are interested in developing a first-order method that efficiently generates a point $\x_N$ after $N$ iterations (starting from an initial point $\x_0$) that minimizes the worst-case absolute gradient inaccuracy under the initial function condition~\eqref{eq:init,func}. \begin{definition} The gradient efficiency is defined as the worst-case absolute gradient inaccuracy